acmacalister/Rogue/README.md

 touch rogue
 ```

- To add a framework to your project, run:
+ To add a framework to your project, run this from Terminal:

 ```bash
 rogue add https://github.com/daltoniam/starscream.git
 ```

-To remove a framework, is pretty much the same as adding:
+To remove a framework, is pretty much the same as running this from Terminal:

 ```bash
 rogue remove https://github.com/daltoniam/starscream.git